Grand Prix of Arlington

-The Grand Prix of Arlington is an auto race set to be held in 2026 at a street course in Arlington, Texas, United States, as part of the IndyCar Series.
+The Grand Prix of Arlington (known as the Java House Grand Prix of Arlington for sponsorship reasons) is an IndyCar Series auto race first held in 2026 at the Streets of Arlington in Arlington, Texas, United States.

 History

 The first Indy car events in the Dallas–Fort Worth area were held at Arlington Downs from 1947 through 1950, sanctioned by the American Automobile Association (AAA) Contest Board.
 From 1997 through 2023, Speedway Motorsports-owned Texas Motor Speedway (TMS) in Fort Worth hosted events under IndyCar sanction.
-Additionally, Championship Auto Racing Teams (CART) attempted to host their own event at TMS in 2001, which was cancelled after qualifying due to excessive vertical g-loads.

 The Grand Prix of Arlington was announced on October 7, 2024, confirming initial reports the month previous.
-The circuit will feature AT&T Stadium and Globe Life Field, home of the Dallas Cowboys and the Texas Rangers, respectively, and the event has been billed as a partnership between IndyCar, the Cowboys and Rangers, and the City of Arlington.
+The circuit features AT&T Stadium and Globe Life Field, home of the Dallas Cowboys and Texas Rangers, respectively, as well as Choctaw Stadium.
+The event is billed as a partnership between IndyCar, the Cowboys and Rangers, and the City of Arlington.